ucsb-cs148-w24/project-pj03-intelligrocery/README.md

 ## Testing/Viewing the Application
 To test the application, we require three additional downloads.

 1. Expo.
-We recommend downloading the application on your mobile device.
+We recommend downloading the Expo Go application on your mobile device.
 2. Edamam RecipeAPI <br/>
     a.
 Make an account at [this site](https://www.edamam.com/) and create an api key for Recipe Search API. <br/>
     b.
 Click "Accounts" at the top right, "Go To Dashboard", "Applications", "Create a New Application" <br/>